codeinchq/router/README.md

 $response = $routerAggregte2->process($request);
 (new ResponseSender())->sendResponse($response, $request);
 ```
 A router is a routable, so you can aggregate a router directly in another router.
-In this case the behavior is different than when using `RouterAggregate`: the sub router will be called only (and always) for it's matching route (the parent router will never asked the sub router if it can process the route through `canProcessRequest()`)
+In this case the behavior is different than when using `RouterAggregate`: the sub router will be called only (and always) for it's matching route (the parent router will never asked the sub router if it can process the route through `canHandle()`)

 ```php
 <?php